Lousios Gorge Hike: A Spectacular Scenic Monastery Trail

 You’ll find a flour mill, a fulling mill, and even a gunpowder mill within the museum’s walls.
 An intriguing tannery exhibit offers insights into the multifaceted process of transforming animal hides.

-We had the privilege of camping in our hired motorhome, but if you’re planning to visit the area, consider making Dimitsana or Stemnitsa your home base.
-These charming towns offer a variety of accommodation options, ensuring a comfortable and convenient stay.
+We had the privilege of camping in our hired motorhome, but if you plan to visit the area, consider making Dimitsana or Stemnitsa your home base.
+These charming towns offer various accommodation options, ensuring a comfortable and convenient stay.

 Stemnitsa